 There seems to be a growing understanding of that notion.
 Microsoft recently announced it is working with local governments to end its existing NDA agreements as a way to rebuild public trust.

 I also thought some of the technical details McGuirk shared about energy consumption were enlightening.
-She also discussed the process Consumers goes through to make sure the grid isn’t stretched beyond its limits when major energy-heavy developments come online and the state and federal regulations they and the developers have to follow.
+She also discussed the regulatory process Consumers goes through to make sure the grid isn’t stretched beyond its limits when major energy-heavy developments come online and the state and federal regulations they and the developers have to follow.

 The Lacking: No Thought Diversity and Economic Models That Don’t Make Sense